AurelienMarchal/Speech-to-Command/README.md

 Run "python train.py hparam.yaml" (add --device=cpu at the end if you don't have a good GPU).

 This should start the training process and create the result folder.

+# Training with Colab

+If you want to run the training process with Colab copy the notebook in the Notebook folder in your Google Drive and open it with Google Colab.
+Make sure that the notebook is using GPU and run the cells.